seamapi/docs/docs/capability-guides/thermostats/creating-and-managing-climate-schedules.md

 ***

-## Get an Individual Climate Schedule
+## Get an Individual Thermostat Schedule

-To get a specific climate schedule, issue a `/thermostats/schedules/get` request, including the `thermostat_schedule_id` of the desired climate schedule.
+To get a specific thermostat schedule, issue a `/thermostats/schedules/get` request, including the `thermostat_schedule_id` of the desired thermostat schedule.

 {% tabs %}
 {% tab title="Python" %}